Basketball Drills - Man-to-Man Defense Breakdown DrillsBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-First read the article on how to teach man-to-man pressure defense.
-This article presents a number of breakdown drills designed to teach the skills needed to execute good man-to-man defense.
-Post defense, defending screens, and perimeter defense will be discussed.
+First read man-to-man pressure defense.
+This article presents breakdown drills to teach the skills needed for good man-to-man defense, including post and perimeter defense and defending screens.

 Also see drill progression for teaching half-court man-to-man defense and drill progression for teaching how to defend screens.

 1-on-1 DrillAll defenders must learn how to play good 1-on-1, on-ball defense.
 In this drill, each player has a partner (opponent) that he/she goes against 1-on-1.
 Have post players paired up with post players, and guards paired up with guards.
 Each pair has a ball.
 Use both ends of the court.
 The player with the ball starts at the top of the key and tries to make a move, or shoots the outside shot.

 The defender tries to stop the offense, boxes-out and rebounds.
 The offense gets a point for (1) each basket made, (2) for an offensive rebound and (3) if the defender fouls.
 No second shots are allowed.
 Each pair keeps track of their score.
 Play until each player gets five offensive possessions.
 At the end, the losers do 5-10 push-ups.

 After a pair has finished their duel, they get in line on the other end of the floor, but switch offense and defense for the next possession.